robotsinside/laravel-deletable/README.md

 To validate delete requests, you can type-hint the provided `RobotsInside\Deletable\Requests\DeletableRequest` class in your controller method.

 This class will attempt to automatically resolve the model's route binding, however it currently only supports a single URI route binding.
-If your route has more than one binding, you must define a `getRouteModel` method which returns the models' route binding.

 ```sh
 +-----------+--------------+---------------+----------------------------------------------